Minneapolis: Government

-Built between 1889 and 1906, Minneapolis City Hall (seen from The People's Plaza) is on the National Register of Historic Places.
+Built between 1889 and 1906, Minneapolis City Hall, seen from The People's Plaza, is on the National Register of Historic Places.

-The Minnesota Democratic–Farmer–Labor Party (DFL), affiliated with the national Democratic Party, is the dominant political force in Minneapolis.
+Through its municipal branch, the Minnesota Democratic–Farmer–Labor Party (DFL), affiliated with the national Democratic Party, is the dominant political force in Minneapolis.
 The city has not elected a Republican mayor since 1975.
 At the federal level, Minneapolis is in Minnesota's 5th congressional district, which has been represented by Democrat Ilhan Omar since 2018.
 Both of Minnesota's US senators, Amy Klobuchar and Tina Smith, are Democrats who were elected or appointed while residing in Minneapolis.
-Jacob Frey, a former city council member, was elected as the mayor of Minneapolis in 2017 and re-elected in 2021.
+Jacob Frey, a former city council member, was elected as the mayor of Minneapolis in 2017 and re-elected in 2021 and 2025.
 The city conducts its municipal elections using instant-runoff voting, which was first implemented ahead of the 2009 elections.

 The Minneapolis City Council has 13 members who represent the city's 13 wards.
 In 2021, a ballot question shifted more weight from the city council to the mayor; proponents had tried to achieve this change since the early 20th century.
 The mayor and city council now share responsibility for the city's finances.
 The city's primary source of funding is property tax.
 A sales tax of 9.03 percent on purchases made within the city is a combination of the city sales tax of 0.50 percent, along with county, state, and special district taxes.
 The Park and Recreation Board is an independent city department with nine elected commissioners who levy their own taxes, subject to city charter limits.
 The Board of Estimation and Taxation, which oversees city levies, is also an independent department.

 The mayoral reform ballot measure led to four direct reports to the mayor—two officers, the city attorney, and the chief of staff—and the creation of two new offices.
 The Office of Public Service is led by the city operations officer.
 The Minneapolis departments of civil rights and public works report to the office which oversees communications and engagement; development, health, and livability; and internal operations.
 The Office of Community Safety has a single commissioner responsible for overseeing the police and fire departments, 911 dispatch, emergency management, and violence prevention; within this office, four emergency response units serve the city: Behavioral Crisis Response (BCR), fire, emergency medical services, and police.
 Canopy Mental Health & Consulting, also known as Canopy Roots, operates BCR free of charge to respond to crises and some 911 calls that do not require police.